Safety and standards

 If the pilot finds that something on the aircraft is not functioning as it should, they must enter the error in the technical log.
 Once the plane has landed, the mechanic will immediately repair the malfunction and confirm this in writing.
 Of course, in the event of a major aircraft malfunction such as engine failure in flight, pilots must land the plane at the nearest airport, although the law allows them to fly for at least another hour.
-The pilot can therefore continue flying safely, but they must not take off again with such serious malfunction.
-The procedures for replacing and checking components are set down by the manufacturer, which must also be approved by the Civil Aviation Administration.
+The pilot can therefore continue flying safely, but they must not take off again until the problem has been resolved.
+The procedures for replacing and checking components are set down by the manufacturer, which must also be approved by the civil aviation administration.

-An aircraft can take off safely even with engine malfunction, but this is only permitted when take-off can no longer be stopped on the runway.
+An aircraft can take off safely even in the case of a malfunctioning engine, but this is only permitted when take-off can no longer be aborted.

-Sometimes an aircraftmay return to a parking position once it has already prepared for take-off.
-Sometimes when conducting pre-flight checks pilots detect a malfunction in a component, and although in some cases take-off may be allowed, they prefer to have the malfunction remedied as soon as possible.
+Sometimes an aircraft may return to a parking position once it has already prepared for take-off.
+Pilots may detect a malfunction in a component when conducting pre-flight checks, and although in some cases take-off may be allowed, they prefer to have the malfunction remedied as soon as possible.
 In most cases, however, take-off is not allowed, even if the aircraft could fly normally.

 ” Passengers sometimes say that a plane has broken down.
 Planes never break down.